Page Updated: 4 May 2020 - 10:24pm

 I need to claim for extenuating circumstances (EC) as I have (or will) miss an assessment deadline or an exam either due to the pandemic or because of an unrelated issue, what should I do?

-At the moment you should continue to submit EC claims as normal.
 For advice and support please complete a Case Form with us.

 Our studies are facing significant disruption and I’m considering requesting compensation.
 Where can I get advice about this?